camconrad/station/README.md

 </p>

 ## Overview
 Station is an automated task compensation software that streamlines workplace collaboration.
-It facilitates communication, assignments, and on-demand payouts in USD Coin (USDC) on Arbitrum One, triggered when a task is moved from "Doing" to "Done," ensuring timely compensation for completed work.
+It facilitates communication, assignments, and on-demand payouts in USD Coin (USDC) on Arbitrum One, triggered when a task is moved from "Doing" to "Done", ensuring timely compensation for completed work.

 - **Website**: [station.finance](https://station.finance)
 - **X (Twitter)**: [x.com/0xStation_](https://x.com/0xStation_)